 With most financial decisions, we can’t answer for everyone.
 There are some significant benefits and risks of taking out a loan.

 M1 Borrow is an excellent option if you need to borrow money.
 The interest rate is low, and it’s easy to get started.
-M1 Borrow can be a viable option for those needing a downpayment for a car, a house, or paying for education expenses.
+M1 Borrow can be a viable option for those needing a downpayment for a car, or a house, paying for education expenses, or consolidating other loans or credit cards.

 Should you get an M1 Plus account to take advantage of the lower interest rate?
 The M1 Plus account costs $125 per year (free for the first year).
 If you’re borrowing $8,400 for one year, you will save $126 on interest, which would pay for the M1 Plus cost.
 There are additional M1 Plus benefits you can find here.